The 7 Benefits of Standards

 Standards ensure products manufactured in one country can be sold and used in another.
 A nut made in Melbourne fits a bolt made in London, 35 mm film made in Australia will fit 35 mm cameras made in Japan.
 Standards reduce technical barriers to international trade, increase the size of potential markets and position Australian firms to compete in the world economy.
 Around 70 per cent of all new Australian Standards are based on international equivalents.
 Containers, electrical equipment, mineral sampling, data packaging, PIN management - just a few of the Australian Standards that link local businesses directly with international markets.

-Around a third of all Australian Standards form some part of Territory, State or Federal law.
+Approximately 30% of Australian Standards are mandated in some form or another by governments and enforced by legislation and regulation.
 They are at the heart of the Australian Building Code and the Trade Practices Act.
 They help governments craft laws to protect the community and defend against terrorism.
 Standards help make laws and regulations consistent across Australia.
 By using a Standard, a South Australian consumer law becomes consistent with a NSW fair trading regulation.
 Standards offer an alternative to regulation, with less red tape and business costs, while still providing security for families and small business consumers.

 Being a part of an Australian Standards development team has its own rewards - increased knowledge, stronger business networks and competitive advantages.
 There is no better professional development than working with peers and colleagues drawing up an Australian Standard.
 There is no better personal satisfaction than knowing an Australian Standard has made the world a safer place.